moby/moby/docs/sources/reference/run.md

-When the operator executes `docker run --privileged`, Docker will enable to access to all devices on the host as well as set some configuration in AppArmor to allow the container nearly all the same access to the host as processes running outside containers on the host.
+When the operator executes `docker run --privileged`, Docker will enable to access to all devices on the host as well as set some configuration in AppArmor or SELinux to allow the container nearly all the same access to the host as processes running outside containers on the host.
 Additional information about running with `--privileged` is available on the [Docker Blog](http://blog.docker.com/2013/09/docker-can-now-run-within-docker/).

+If you want to limit access to a specific device or devices you can use the `--device` flag.
+It allows you to specify one or more devices that will be accessible within the container.

+    $ docker run --device=/dev/snd:/dev/snd ...

 In addition to `--privileged`, the operator can have fine grain control over the capabilities using `--cap-add` and `--cap-drop`.
 By default, Docker has a default